 - You refinanced your VA loan into a non-VA loan

 FHA Loan Limits

-FHA loans do not follow FHFA’s conforming loan limits, but FHA loan limits do use the same median home price values.
+Conforming limits are related to conventional mortgages, to compare conventional and FHA loans in this regard, we should note that FHA loans do not follow FHFA’s conforming loan limits.
+Although, FHA loan limits do use the same median home price values.
 FHA loan limits use the median home price for the area, ranging from 65% for low-cost to 150% for high-cost areas.
 Since FHA’s high-cost areas are 150% of the baseline, this makes the maximum FHA loan limit the same as FHFA’s maximum limit for conforming loans.
-For 2021, FHA’s high-cost area loan limit is $822,375.
-For more information, visit our FHA loans page.
+FHA’s high-cost area 2022 loan limit was $970,800.
+This was increased to $1,089,300 in 2023.